 A (brief) company history

-As of 19th July 2010 I will take up a new post, as a Research Director with Gartner Group (more precisely, in the Identity and Privacy Strategies team under the Burton Group brand).
+As of July 2010 I took up a new post, as a Research Director with Gartner Group (more precisely, in the Identity and Privacy Strategies team under the Burton Group brand), and ceased doing business through Future Identity.

 I founded Future Identity at the end of 2008, as I left the world